Transformation is a big word. And it sounds dramatic.

 Transformation fatigue is real, and delaying action only makes it worse.
 When the path forward isn’t clear:

-• Teams burn out under legacy inefficiencies
+• Teams feel the strain and burn out under legacy inefficiencies

 • Customer experience and satisfaction decline